Using the Divi Theme to Design Your Website

 Our first introduction to WordPress was nine years ago and we knew it was the perfect platform for our small business clients.
 Until then we had been building sites using off the shelf templates and customizing the HTML using programs like Dreamweaver and Front Page.
+(Editor’s Note: This blog has been updated to include some more recent information as of July 2020.
+All edits in bold.)

 While we didn’t have any trouble updating the templates, these software design programs where not very intuitive for the average small business owner.
 So after the site was built it was extremely difficult for the for our clients to update and maintain their website.
 That all changed when we became exclusively a WordPress web design shop.
 Once a website was built, we could spend an hour and train our clients to make basic updates.

 Using WordPress as the basis of a web design is like building the foundation of a home.
 It anchors a website and the code holds everything together.
 Layered on top of the foundation is the theme which is like the frame of a house.
 The theme outlines the look and feel of the site as well as some of the special features unique to the theme.
+The paint on the walls and the pictures you hang is the content you put on the page and is what makes your house your house.

 We experimented with designing our own themes but soon noticed a number of companies began developing really interesting and attractive themes, with many options that added to the user experience.
 Unfortunately not all themes were designed equally well so after much trial and error we found two companies, Elegant Themes and Studio Press, who consistently designed attractive and very functional themes.